Rithan1212/vivasayi-ai/README.md

 # 📄 License

-This project is developed for educational purposes as part of a college mini project.
+This project was developed for educational purposes as a college mini project.

 ---

 <div align="center">

-### ⭐ If you found this project useful, consider giving it a Star ⭐
+## ⭐ If you like this project, give it a Star ⭐

-Made with ❤️ using React, FastAPI & Google Gemini AI
+Made with ❤️ by **Rithan S**

-🌾 **Empowering Farmers through Artificial Intelligence**
+🌾 Empowering Farmers Through Artificial Intelligence 🌾

 </div>